bocoup/learn-ansible/exercises/tasks-and-idempotency/overview.md

 elevation should happen.
 This defaults to `sudo`, which is probably what you'll want to use most of the time.

-### APT REPOSITORIES

-When you install a piece of software using apt, it references a file that lists the 'sources' from which packages can be obtained.
-The location of this file is `/etc/apt/sources.list`.
-Apt also reads from `/etc/apt/sources.list.d/`.

-Sometimes, you may wish to install a package that is newer than the one which shipped with your Linux distribution.
-In this case, you need to add a new apt repository for it.
-These repository's are called PPA's (Personal Package Archives) and can contain data about multiple pieces of software.
-It's a good idea to run `apt-get update` after adding a new PPA so your local sources list can correctly determine when to utilize the new PPA for specific packages.

-### APT KEYS

-In order to ensure the data you're getting from a PPA has not been modified or compromised authenticated public key cryptography is used.
-That means your system must be able to verify the cryptographic signature on any packages it downloads before installation will take place.
-You may recall from our `learn-ssh` workshop's `asymmetric-crypto` lesson that verifying a cryptographic signature requires you to posses the public key of the signer.
-Apt provides the `apt-key` command to add public keys to `apt`'s keyring.
-The tricky part can be tracking them down.
-Remember that just because something is cryptographically signed and secured doesn't mean it should be installed on your system!
-Anyone can create a PPA and offer packages for download, be sure you trust any PPAs that are added to your system before installing software they provide.

 ## EXERCISE

 A playbook with named tasks has been provided.
 Try to fill in the missing